10 things you need to do in Phuket, Thailand

 One of those bucket list things that just makes for the most amazing experience.
 Done ethically of course.
 Travelling around Thailand I saw quite a few non-ethical elephant tourist traps which offered rides and seeing the elephants chained up just made me sad.
 The Elephant Jungle Sanctuary is based in Phuket and Chang Mai and rescued elephants giving them care and a home to roam freely.
 You can spend a day walking with the elephants in their own domain, feeding them watermelon and bananas, playing in the mud and then bathing with them, it’s really interesting to hear their stories, where they have come from and how long they’ve been there.
 These elephants are different to African wild elephants as they’re more domesticated and friendly around people.
 The Elephant Jungle Sanctuary raises money from ticket prices to ensure the elephants have the correct care and medication that they need after the trauma that they’ve been through.
 I completely recommend experiencing this.
 There’s been some sceptical reviews when you research the sanctuary but I have a really positive experience and think the animals are well looked after here.
-I booked my trip through Trazy, it works out cheaper than booking on the official website, they also provide pick up and drop off to your hotel.
+I researched and booked these activities really cheap and easily through Klook and Trazy, it works out cheaper than booking on the official website, they also provide pick up and drop off to your hotel.

 Go island hopping